-- your spouse the person you're married to, or the person you have been living with in a common-law relationship for at least six months.
-Your spouse must be removed from your benefit plans no later than 6 months after separation. - your unmarried, dependent children (natural, adopted or of whom you are the legal guardian) who are substantially financially dependent on you and are: - younger than 21 (or of any age if they are disabled) - age 21 up to and including age 24 if they are attending a college, university or other accredited educational institution full-time
+- your spouse the person you are married to, or the person you have been living with in a common-law relationship for at least six months.
+Your spouse must be removed from your benefit plans no later than 6 months should you become separated. - your unmarried, dependent children (natural, adopted or of whom you are the legal guardian) who are substantially financially dependent on you and are: - younger than 21 (or of any age if they are disabled)

+age 21 up to and including age 24 if they are attending a college, university or other accredited educational institution full-time